kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b3-professional-responsibility-nca.md

 **1. ISSUE IDENTIFICATION**
 - Identify the ethical dilemma (conflict, competence issue, withdrawal scenario)
-- Note the specific Model Code rule implicated
+- Note the specific Model Code topic implicated

 **2. APPLICABLE RULE ANALYSIS**
-- State the relevant rule from the Model Code
+- State the relevant principle from the Federation Model Code
 - Explain the purpose of the rule (protecting client interests, maintaining public confidence)

 **3. APPLICATION TO FACTS**